-There is no generic answer to this question as each settlement agreement needs to be carefully considered on a case by case basis.
-However, in considering whether what is being offered under the settlement agreement is a good deal and hence should be entered into (as opposed to not entering into it and instead bringing a claim or claims in the Employment Tribunal) the following are examples of factors which may be taken into account:-
+There is no generic answer to this question as each settlement agreement needs to be carefully considered on a case-by-case basis.
+However, in considering whether what is being offered under the settlement agreement is a good deal and hence should be entered into (as opposed to not entering into it and instead of bringing a claim or claims in the Employment Tribunal) the following are examples of factors which may be taken into account:-

 - What claims do you have which are intended to be settled and what is the likelihood of succeeding in an Employment Tribunal based on those claims?

 - How much money are you being offered as a cash lump sum in addition to what you would be entitled to in any event (e.g. in addition to salary, benefits, notice, and holiday pay)?